VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 };
 ```

-Copy it in `worldGameManager.js`

-`conf` is metadata that could be passed into the json file but here there is none. `SharedModule` is the dynamic import of the [library](../../src/Game/Shared/Shared.js) which is used to code inside a worldscript context.
+- `conf` is metadata that could be passed into the json file but here there is none. `SharedModule` is the dynamic import of the [library](../../src/Game/Shared/Shared.js) which is used to code inside a worldscript context.

-`init` is called when the gameobject is added, and `tick` is called every world simulation step.
+- `init` is called when the gameobject is added, and `tick` is called every world simulation step.

-## Add the zeppelin gameobject
+## Add the zeppelin game object

 Let's add the zeppelin, add these lines into `init` method.